agsb/6502.toy/README.md

     - tick_hlt, stops counter

     - roulette, random number from 0 to 36
-    - seed, random seed from 0 to $FF
+    - seed, random seed from 0 to $FFFF
     - random, returns a random number from 0 to $FF

     - hex2bin, convert a hexagesimal ascii to byte ($00 to $FF)